 By Amy Santella, Store Manager of Catwalk Lenox

-A few months ago, I was at lunch with Diana Wall, a BHS board member, and she was talking about the opening of a second Catwalk Boutique.
+A few months ago, I was at lunch with Diana Wall, a Berkshire Humane Society board member, and she was talking about the opening of a second Catwalk Boutique.
 I had been wanting to return to retail because I wanted to work with people, so when I heard there was a job opening, I applied.
 I was thrilled to be hired as the sales associate at the Lenox shop, and then four months later I interviewed for the store manager position, and was promoted.
 It’s been a dream!

 Before my grandmother passed, she told me that she wanted me to open my own store and sell her clothing and jewelry so that others could enjoy it.
 My family donated her collections to Catwalk, and each day while working, I know I am making her proud.
 My heart smiles when we sell a piece of her clothing.